SandyN12058/Better-Assignment-Internshala/README.md

 4. **Monitor Notifications**:

-   - You will receive Slack and email notifications about the pipeline status.
+   - You will receive Slack notifications about the pipeline status.